Connect with us

 Novo, who netted 71 times in a six-year spell with Rangers, has had to wait until the twilight of a fruitful career to find his way south of the border.

-And the Spanish goal-getter is hoping to see the stresses and strains of the last few years melt away – and get back to simply enjoying his once more.
+And the Spanish goal-getter is hoping to see the stresses and strains of the last few years melt away – and get back to simply enjoying his football once more.

 “I love England,” said Novo.
 “I think the football is great and quite competitive and it is one of the best leagues.